ekrell/icore_website/news/icore_news_20230904.md

   - Something you **want to present**.
   - Something you **want to learn about**.
 - At the very **minimum**, we want to populate the below table with events.
-- If there is interest in even more events, we may have something
+- If there is interest in even more events, we may schedule additional meeting times.

 | **Date** | **Topic**          |
 |----------|--------------------|